MacJ13/memory-card/README.md

 ## Description

-This project is created with:
+This is the pokemon memory game created with :

 - react
 - react useState hook